blurgyy/dt/roadmap.md

 ## Server

-- [ ] Serve files with a HTTP server, grouped by their group names
+- [ ] Serve files with an HTTP server, grouped by their group names
 - [ ] Use the same config layout as `dt-cli`
 - [ ] Add `confidential` flag to `local` group to determin whether this group should be served in the HTTP server